The Dos and Don’ts of Diary Studies

 - They have to go to the effort of posting it back to you

 - Participants tend to contribute longer answers

-- Easy set up – I’ve used Posterous.
+- Easy set up – I’ve used microblogging service Posterous in the past (sadly no longer around).
 A colleague has even given someone a Word document to email back.
-Posterous only requires the participant to send an email to submit their diary entry.

 - Email submission is as good as instant

 - Easy to track participants